-- To ensure that everyone connected with the school is aware of our motto, values and vision. - To ensure that S.M.S.C. development is encouraged through the whole curriculum and the school's ethos. - To give each pupil a range of opportunities to reflect upon and discuss their beliefs, feelings and responses to personal experiences. - To enable pupils to develop an understanding of their individual, group and school identity. - To enable pupils to begin to develop an understanding of their social and cultural environment and an appreciation of the many cultures that enrich our society. - To give each pupil the opportunity to explore social and moral issues, and develop a sense of social and moral responsibility.
+- To ensure that everyone connected with the school is aware of our motto, values and vision. - To ensure that S.M.S.C. development is encouraged through the whole curriculum and the school's ethos. - To give pupils a range of opportunities to reflect upon their spirituality.
+To discuss their beliefs, feelings and responses to personal experiences. - To enable pupils to develop socially.
+To create a deeper understanding of their individual, group and school identity. - To enable pupils to begin to develop an understanding of their social and cultural environment and an appreciation of the many cultures that enrich our society. - To give each pupil the opportunity to explore social and moral issues, and develop a sense of social and moral responsibility.